clinical-data-mining/deep-learning/README.md

 ```

 ### Test Model
-The test script loads the trained model, and attempts to classify a blurb about MSKCC from wikipedia as one of the 14 labels.
+The test script loads the trained model, and attempts to classify an example paragraph (below) as one of the 14 labels.

+Memorial Sloan Kettering Cancer Center (MSK or MSKCC) is a cancer treatment and research institution in New York City, founded in 1884 as the New York Cancer Hospital.
+MSKCC is the largest and oldest private cancer center in the world, and is one of 70 National Cancer Institute–designated Comprehensive Cancer Centers.
+Its main campus is located at 1275 York Avenue, between 67th and 68th Streets, in Manhattan.

 Run the `test.py` to see the results.
 ```
 python test.py